Happy Medics UK Medical Education

 and more…

 Only 3% of doctors we surveyed described themselves as ‘very confident’ managing acute presentations.
+The other 97% are not lacking knowledge.
+They’re lacking structure.

 Be Both Confident and Competent

-- 14 hours of video teaching
+• 14 hours of on-demand video teaching across 7 modules

-- 14 downloadable diagnostic frameworks
+• 14 downloadable diagnostic frameworks

-- CPD certificate – up to 21 points
+• CPD certificate – up to 21 points

 Your investment: £150